gmlexx/kcopy/README.md

 1) Edit kcopy-rangeed.py and setup variables:

-keyspace = 'KeyspaceName'
-# keyspace for source and destination cluster.
-maxTTL = 2592000 # or None
-# Total seconds of data in source cluster that will be ignored if older than this value.
+keyspace = 'KeyspaceName' # keyspace for source and destination cluster. maxTTL = 2592000 # or None.
+Total seconds of data in source cluster that will be ignored if older than this value.
 Set None if you need copy without tt

 maxRows = 10
-maxColumnsPerRow = 4000
-# maxRows * maxColumnsPerRow = columns number per one batch read/insert
+maxColumnsPerRow = 4000 # maxRows * maxColumnsPerRow = columns number per one batch read/insert

 columnFamily = 'ColumnFamilyName'

-startToken = None
-# if transfer failed, you can start from last token.
-Type "grep process kcopy.log | tail" and
-# copy start_token (the first)
+startToken = None # if transfer failed, you can start from last token.
+Type "grep process kcopy.log | tail" and copy start_token (the first)

 destinationCluster = ['192.168.1.1:9160','192.168.1.2:9160']

 2) Run: